 Increasingly, the delivery of quality mental health care includes the services of a Peer Support Specialist — an individual who has experienced mental health or substance use issues and is now living in wellness.
 These professionals have acquired the specialized skills they need to transform their own experiences into practical, supportive services that help others forge their own path to recovery.
 Many Peer Support Specialists serve as adjuncts to the clinical care team, working with peers and medical caregivers to plan treatment, set goals, and provide encouragement along the way.

-The course incorporates independent and distance learning and a 5-day onsite learning environment at the DBSA headquarters in Chicago.
-Course work includes assigned outside reading, completion of homework assignments, 6-10 distance learning discussions, quizzes, role-play evaluations and a final test.
-Students must be available to attend all group discussions, the 5-day in-person activities, and achieve a passing grade on all quizzes and the final test o receive a certificate of completion.
+DBSA offers a 5-week Peer Support Specialist Course that gives students the opportunity to reflect on their own mental health journey and develop specific skills that will help them work effectively with peers.
+Our course blends independent study with real-time distance learning, and also includes a 5-day Building the Skills workshop where students will engage in live role play and discussion.
+Course work includes assigned outside reading, completion of homework assignments, live group discussions, quizzes, evaluations, and a final test.
+Students must be available to attend all real-time group activities, including all 5 Building the Skills sessions, and achieve a passing grade on all quizzes and the final test to receive a certificate of completion.

-Individuals or groups can participate in DBSA Peer Specialist Training.
-DBSA offers an annual training for individuals in Chicago.
-This training meets the training qualification for completing steps towards VA certification.
+Individuals or groups can participate in DBSA’s Peer Specialist Course.
+Our course is VA-approved and meets the criteria for completing steps towards VA certification.

-DBSA provides on-site training to groups and organizations.
-Examples of organizations that could take advantage of this service include local VA facilities, Community Behavioral Health Centers, local County Mental Health Boards, private inpatient and outpatient treatment programs.
+DBSA often provides the Peer Support Specialist Course for groups and organizations such as local VA facilities, community behavioral health centers, local county mental health boards, and private inpatient or outpatient treatment programs.
 Complete and submit the appropriate individual training application or group training request form.